klikkit-ops/santagram/STRIPE_PRODUCTION_CHECKLIST.md

 ## Step 9: Configure Tax Settings (if applicable)

 - [ ] Go to [Stripe Dashboard > Settings > Tax](https://dashboard.stripe.com/settings/tax)
+- [ ] Review the "Multi-Currency Pricing Configuration" section below for detailed tax setup
-- [ ] Enable automatic tax calculation if required in your region
+- [ ] Enable Stripe Tax for automatic tax calculation (recommended for EU and US)
-- [ ] Configure tax rates for your location
+- [ ] Configure your business location and tax registration numbers
+- [ ] Set up VAT registration if selling to EU customers
+- [ ] Configure US sales tax nexus if applicable
 - [ ] **Important**: Consult with a tax professional about your obligations

 ---